kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

 ## Test Data

-I would like to thank Antonion Cascio and Evan Bryson for donating their data to allow me to test the code.
+Thank Antonio Cascio and Evan Bryson for sharing their data to allow me to test the code.

 # Issues

-If you have any issues with the code, please email me at [confeitk@my.erau](mailto:confeitk@my.erau.edu).
+If you have any issues with the code, please email me at [confeitk@my.erau.edu](mailto:confeitk@my.erau.edu).